geobro1992/geobro1992.github.io/_pages/teaching.md

 -Organized guest speakers and led in-class discussions\
 -Supervised 5 undergraduate research projects in the vertebrate natural history collection\
 -Took 2 students to present their work at an international conference\
--Received the Outstanding Teaching Assistant Award from the College of Natural Resources and Environment
+-Received the Outstanding Teaching Assistant Award (College of Natural Resources and Environment)

 ## Mentor, 4994 Undergraduate Research (2018-2019)